relay-router/core/README.md

 // Sometimes we want to inspect the context before we navigate to a route
 // We can define middleware to do this
-// Every callback we pass to the route is a middleware
+// Every callback we pass to the route is can be made into a middleware
 // The only difference is middlewares should accept a "next" callback
 // as the second argument
 router.route("/user/:userId", (context, next) => {